cmroug14/writing-archimedes/Notebook.md

 ## Notebook

+### 11/1/13
+Imaged axiom six and marked up hard copy of the text for axiom 5 and lemmata 8.
+Began lemmata 9 (finished first image).

 ### 10/25/13
 Imaged the first five axioms of *Sphere and Cylinder* and marked up the hard copy of the text.